bsdjhb/kdbg/README.md

 Filename | Description
 --- | ---
-callout_funcs.d | Simple histograms of timer functions eperm.d | Determine the source of an `EPERM` error from `stat()` g_media.d | Trace source of ZFS `SPA_PROBE` requests. ipmi_req.d | Trace ioctl requests to `/dev/ipmi0`
+callout\_funcs.d | Simple histograms of timer functions crypto_drivers.d | Histogram of which drivers are used to service OpenCrypto requests eperm.d | Determine the source of an `EPERM` error from `stat()` g_media.d | Trace source of ZFS `SPA_PROBE` requests. ipmi_req.d | Trace ioctl requests to `/dev/ipmi0`